 The Government also took economic measures to protect certain groups who will be affected more drastically than others.
 Those most at risk are families who have lost their sources of income and have no economic ‘safety net’.
 The payment of principal and interest on all loans of those affected by the crisis will be suspended.
 In addition, large families, people with disabilities and other socially vulnerable groups will receive free groceries, consisting primarily of domestic products.

 To further support this, the President announced initiatives to regionally monitor the levels of socially significant goods in order to protect the population from price spikes.
 Governors will coordinate the inter-regional flow of such goods to eliminate local deficits and prevent the panic-buying of essential goods.

 The Government has also put forward concrete measures to support the financial sector.
-The President announced that Kazakhstan will allocate $10 billion for anti-crisis measures throughout the country, excluding tax benefits and local support. $740 million will go towards measures to boost employment.
+The President announced that Kazakhstan will allocate USD 10 billion for anti-crisis measures throughout the country, excluding tax benefits and local support.
+USD 740 million will go towards measures to boost employment.

 Bonus payments worth one-month salary will be made to doctors, police officers and other specialists involved in the fight against coronavirus, as well as to people who have lost income due to the state of emergency.

 To support enterprises, the Head of State ordered a standstill on bank loan repayments by small and medium-sized businesses for the duration of the state of emergency, as well as a deferral of payment of all types of taxes and other obligatory payments for a period of three months.